 The SolidWorks group of features were developed with basically one thing in mind; drawing and modelling mechanical components.
 It does this through solid modelling, parametric modelling and extrusion.
 SolidWorks also makes it possible to simulate and visualize results in real-time for the components designed on its interface.
 Lastly, it supports instant modelling through extrusion which allows you to quickly create 3D models as prototypes or for 3D printing.

-When comparing the modelling features of both software applications, Pro E certainly wins this as it is a more advanced 3D modelling CAD tool.
-It is basically used in engineering cycles to accomplish more advanced modelling projects due to its highly analytical features and the multiple tools it offers for creating extensive schematics.
+When comparing the modeling features of both software applications, Pro E certainly wins this as it is a more advanced 3D modeling CAD tool.
+It is basically used in engineering cycles to accomplish more advanced modeling projects due to its highly analytical features and the multiple tools it offers for creating extensive schematics.
 SolidWorks also does a good job but the fact remains that it will struggle with more advanced roles such as: designing a complete vehicle assembly plant due to its rather limited analytical features.

 As stated earlier, Pro E comes with diverse design suites with separate tools for carrying out drafting and modelling tasks.
 These suites—Creo parametric, Creo 3D and Creo analysis etc.—makes it possible for users to accomplish a lot of high-end design task.
 With the Pro E, you also have an intuitive user-interface which provides a lot of direction on how to use the CAD app when modelling.
 The downside is that you will need to work on your knowledge about using these tools to their best advantage.